k41c/Somfy_Remote/README.md

 ## How the software works
 Easiest way to make it work for you:
+* Choose a remote name
 * Choose a remote number
-* Choose a starting point for the rolling code.
-Any unsigned int works, 1 is a good start
 * Choose your module (Arduino, ESP32)
 * Upload the sketch
 * Long-press the program button of <b>your actual remote</b> until your blind goes up and down slightly
 * Send 'P' to the <b>simulated remote</b>